FelixKrueger/Bismark/Bismark_User_Guide.md

 ## Dependencies
 Bismark requires a working of Perl and [Bowtie 1](http://bowtie-bio.sourceforge.net/index.shtml) / [Bowtie 2](http://bowtie-bio.sourceforge.net/bowtie2) to be installed on your machine.
 Bismark will assume that the Bowtie 1 / Bowtie 2 executable is in your path unless the path to Bowtie is specified manually with:
 ```
---path_to_bowtie </../../bowtie>
+--path_to_bowtie </../../bowtie(1/2)>
 ```

-**NOTE:** In order to work properly the current working directory must contain the sequence files to be analysed.

 ## Hardware requirements
-Bismark holds the reference genome in memory and in addition to that runs four parallel instances of Bowtie.
+Bismark holds the reference genome in memory and in addition to that runs up to four parallel instances of Bowtie.
 The memory usage is dependent on the size of the reference genome.
 For a large eukaryotic genome (human or mouse) we experienced a typical memory usage of around 12GB.
 We thus recommend running Bismark on a machine with 5 CPU cores and at least 12 GB of RAM.
 The memory requirements of Bowtie 2 are somewhat larger (possibly to allow gapped alignments).
 When running Bismark using Bowtie 2 we therefore recommend a system with at least 5 cores and > 16GB of RAM.

 Alignment speed depends largely on the read length and alignment parameters used.
 Allowing many mismatches and using a short seed length (which is the default option for Bowtie 1, see below) tends to be fairly slow, whereas looking for near perfect matches can align around 5-25 million sequences per hour (using Bowtie 1).
 Since we haven’t tested Bowtie 2 very much yet we can’t give recommendations about alignment parameters and speed of Bowtie 2 at the current time.

 ## BS-Seq test data set
-A test BS-Seq data set is available for download from the Bismark homepage.
+A test BS-Seq data set is available for download from the Bismark project or Github pages.
 It contains 10,000 single- end shotgun BS reads from human ES cells in FastQ format (from SRR020138, Lister et al., 2009; trimmed to 50 bp; base call qualities are Sanger encoded Phred values (Phred33)).

 ## Which kind of BS-Seq files and/or experiments are supported?
 Bismark supports the alignment of bisulfite-treated reads (whole genome shotgun BS-Seq (WGSBS), reduced-representation BS-Seq (RRBS) or PBAT-Seq (Post-Bisulfite Adapter Tagging) for the following conditions: